whitneyeecs/team4a1/README.md

 # README #

-Welcome to the ROBOTICS 550 Lab course repository.
+Welcome to the EECS 467 Lab course repository.

 ### How do I get set up? ###